ProjectHiNAtyu/PHA_CoD_Modded_Clients_Release/README.md

 - arxan Bypass base project                                           : mallgrab
 - arxan Integrity Checks Infos                                        : momo5502
 -
-- IW8+ LAN logic & Steam emu first discoverer : .r4v3n's MW19 Beta LAN
+- IW8+ LAN & Steam emu logic (idea) first discoverer                  : .r4v3n
-The LAN sources used in this project were independently discovered and created by me.
+- The LAN and Steam emulation sources used in this project were coded by me.
+- .r4v3n has no collaboration and has not contributed anything directly to this project.
-However, the first person to discover and release this logic is .r4v3n. so the credit goes to him
+- However, the first person to discover and release this logic is .r4v3n.
+- so the credit goes to him

 ------------------------------